Feather cloak: Poet's cloak

 In Ireland, the elite class of poets known as the filid wore a feathered cloak, the tuigen, according to Sanas Cormaic ("Cormac's glossary").
-Although the term may merely refer to a "precious" sort of toga, as Cormac glosses in Latin, it can also signify tuige 'covering ' tuige 'of birds', and goes on to describe the composition of this garment in minute detail.
+Although the term may merely refer to a "precious" sort of toga, as Cormac glosses in Latin, it can also signify tuige 'covering ' tuige 'of birds', and the Glossary goes on to describe the composition of this garment in minute detail.
 (Note: Atkinson (1901) did register some doubt whether this was a genuine bird-skin garment from the very beginning which was thus name aptly, or an ex post facto explanation later developed, based on the name (or the conjectural etymology thereof).
 Atkinson's reservation is also noted in the eDIL.)

-Cormac's glossary goes on to describe the tuigen thus: "for it is of skins (croiccenn, dat. chroicnib) of birds white and many-coloured that the poets' toga is made from their girdle downwards, and of [male] mallards' necks and of their crests from the girdle upwards to their neck".
+Cormac's glossary describes the tuigen as follows: "for it is of skins (croiccenn, dat. chroicnib) of birds white and many-coloured that the poets' toga is made from their girdle downwards, and of [male] mallards' necks and of their crests from the girdle upwards to their neck".
 (Note: Supplementing "[male] mallard" as O'Donovan abridged the term coilech to indicate gender, and lachu does not specify this species but is 'duck in general', while coilech lachan is "wild drake".
 Joyce substituted "mallards" with "drakes".)

 Although John O'Donovan recognized an attestation to the cloak in the Lebor na Cert ("Book of Rights"), where verses by Benén mac Sescnéin are quoted, this may be an artefact of interpretive translation.
 In O'Donovan's rendition, the verse reads that the rights of the Kings of Cashel rested with the chief poet of Ireland, together with his bird cloak (Taiḋean), where the term taeidhean (normalized as taiden) is construed to be synonymous with tugen.
 (Note: Here "chief poet" was used by O'Donovan for suaiḋ, whereas Myles Dillon gave "sage" (for suíd.
 Cf. suí glossed as "I(a) man of learning, scholar, wise man, sage"; "More specifically head of a monastic or poetic school".
 The term differs from ollam (ard-ollam) or éces (éices) which usually correspond to "chief poet".)
 However, taíden is glossed as "Band, troop, company" and in a modern translation Myles Dillon renders the same line ("Fogébthar i taeib na taídean") as "The answer will always be found at the assemblies" with no mention of the bird cloak.